rpmuller/ePubs/WP1.md

 self-sufficient (1326) and that it should have an export and import trade (1327), which seems an inconsistency.

-Men who work for their living should not be admitted to citizen- ship.
+Men who work for their living should not be admitted to citizenship.
 "Citizens should not lead the life of mechanics or tradesmen, for such a life is ignoble and inimical to virtue."
 Nor should they be husbandmen, because they need leisure.
 The citizens should own the